Raising awareness of brain health for Alzheimer’s Research UK

 After extensive user testing and working with a panel of experts, we developed the Think Brain Health Check-in.
 The Check-in is an online tool that helps people to explore their brain-health behaviours.
 The tool provides personalised guidance on simple lifestyle changes that the user can make to better their brain health.

-The Check-in has received incredible traction in its first two weeks, already attracting 100,000 completions.
+To-date, the Check-in has received over 250,000 completions.
 We’ve seen coverage on a host of national television stations and in worldwide press, including BBC, ITV, The Times, Sky, Bloomberg and the US Sun.

 We also created an onward email journey, and encouraged users to pledge a brain health goal.
-We look forward to sharing the results in the months to come and you can try the Check-in for yourself here.
+We look forward to continuing our work with the charity by sharing the tool with underserved audiences.
+You can try the Check-in for yourself here.